-Since 1998, U.S. News & World Report has ranked National Jewish Health the #1 respiratory hospital in the nation.
+National Jewish Health is the leading respiratory hospital in the nation.

 National Jewish Health is known worldwide for treatment of patients with respiratory, cardiac, immune and related disorders, and for groundbreaking medical research.
 Founded in 1899 as a nonprofit hospital, National Jewish Health remains the only facility in the world dedicated exclusively to these disorders.